Installation

 instead ofdocker compose ...

-)
+) crontab

 Clone this repository and change into the resulting directory:

-Copy the .env.docker
+Copy the

-template file and name the copy .env
+template file and name the copy.env

-The template has some values preset for working with a deployment based on the project's compose.yml
+.
+The template has some values preset for working with a deployment based on the project'scompose.yml

-Securing sensitive configuration values
+Secure sensitive configuration values:

-You .env
+.env

 file will contain some sensitive data, like the secret used for token generation or DB credentials.
-To better secure these values, let root
+To better secure these values, letroot

-... and restrict all read/write acces to the owner/group of the file:
+file:... and restrict all read/write acces to the owner/group of the file:

-(or sudo chmod 660 .env
+sudo chmod 660 .env

-if you're into numbers)
+if you're into numbers)Very important!

 After you finish deploying Tekst by following these instructions, please log into the initial admin account and change its password immediately.

-Building the Tekst images
+Build the Tekst images:

 Build the docker images for the Tekst-API (server) and Tekst-Web (client) applications.